gio3k/usbselfserial/README.md

 # usbselfserial
 usbselfserial is a header-only C++ library for USB serial communication without inbuilt OS drivers. \
-It allows an operating system without USB serial support (like iOS) the ability to use a USB serial adapter.
+It gives an operating system without USB serial support (like iOS) the ability to use a USB serial adapter.

 ## Warning ⚠️
 usbselfserial is currently very experimental. \